spzala/icpk8s/README.md

 The dialog should disappear (if not, do it again)

-## Set up connection to Kubernetes environment
-Set up the connection to the Kubernetes environment following the instruction provided [here].

-[here]: ./SetupICPEnv/setupenv.md

-## Clone this repository
+## START HERE: Clone this repository

 After setting up the connection to the Kubernetes environment, execute the following command in a Terminal window to clone this repository